Zuckerberg Sues Hundreds of Hawaiians To Force Property Sales To Him

 I wish I owned an acre of land right in the middle of where he wants to build his house.
 I'd put a big barbed-wire fence around it, park the biggest, ugliest, smelliest old trailer I could find on it, demand continued access rights and refuse to sell at any money.

 Native people are native?
 Shocking!
-(Score:4, Informative)
+(Score:5, Informative)

 Who knew that Hawaiians were just another kind of Native Americans?